You come home to an open front door, a ransacked house, and missing valuables. How did a burglar know you’d be gone? How did they get in?

 A little free advice: Relocate the mirror so your alarm system isn’t visible if someone else would peer through a window.

-Next time, hire someone you trust to mow regularly, pick up around the doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
+Hire someone you trust to mow regularly, pick up around the doorstep, open and close various window shades, and turn different lights on and off (or put a few on timers).
 One more thing: Lock any car you leave in the driveway, or I can use your garage door opener to get in quickly.

 You may want to invest in a wall safe, which I rarely attempt to open.
 Or, rent a lock box at your bank.

-If only you had known that posting comments and photos of your trip on social networks is fine — but do that after you return so you won’t broadcast your absence!
+If only you had known that posting comments and photos of your trip on social networks is fine — but do that after you return so you won’t broadcast your absence.

-P.S.
 For more tips, see our list of low-cost tricks to fool burglars.
 Did you know there’s a gizmo that mimics the glow of a TV?